Paddy Clegg from Liverpool in England is an alt-folk musician.

 *Purchases made through the iTunes link will result in Emerging Indie Bands earning a commission.

-Join Emerging Indie Bands on Tumblr for the best in Electro-rock.
+Join Emerging Indie Bands on Tumblr for more music from across the globe.